At the end of this unit, students will be able to:

 Not rocket science.

 Now of course, as the text book says, cultures are not monolithic.
-That is, you can’t look at Canada and say the Canadian culture is the only culture (and hence the only identity) that there is in Canada.
+That is, you can’t look at Canada and say the Canadian culture is the only culture (and hence, the only identity) that there is in Canada.
 Even within the borders of Canada, there is incredible cultural diversity.
-In this country we live peaceably (though not always harmoniously) with a wide variety of cultural systems.
-We do this at a national level (e.g., in Canada we have communities, like the Sikh community or the Chinese community) but also at a class level (pop culture, “high culture”) and even generational level.
-Each generation of kids, for example, develops its own set of counter cultures (i.e. alternative cultural systems) that they use to distinguish them for their “square/uncool/unhip” parents (whom, it is sad to say, the children will eventually become despite their best efforts to the contrary).
+In this country, we live peaceably (though not always harmoniously) with a wide variety of cultural systems.
+We do this at a national level (e.g., in Canada, we have communities like the Sikh community or the Chinese community), but also at a class level (pop culture, “high culture”) and even generational level.
+Each generation of kids; for example, develops their own set of counter cultures (i.e. alternative cultural systems) that they use to distinguish them for their “square/uncool/unhip” parents (whom, it is sad to say, the children will eventually become despite their best efforts to the contrary).
 Canada has been called a “multicultural mosaic” because of the relatively easy way we accept and live amongst sometimes remarkably different cultural systems.

-Now, just like it’s important to recognize that, at least in Canada, there is not one primary culture, we also have to understand that “culture” is not confined to one level of aggregation.
+Now, just like it’s important to recognize that, at least in Canada, there is not one primary culture.
+We also have to understand that “culture” is not confined to one level of aggregation.
 That is, we can see cultural systems at different “levels” of society.
 Nations have cultures, it’s true.
-But so do cities, governments, corporations, and so on.
-Even “secret societies,” like Freemasonry for example, come with cultural accoutrements (ideas, behaviours, material symbols, buildings, and so on) and these are easy to identify if you know what to look for.
-And of course there is more.
+But, so do cities, governments, corporations, and so on.
+Even “secret societies” like Freemasonry; for example, come with cultural accoutrements (ideas, behaviors, material symbols, buildings, and so on) and these are easy to identify if you know what to look for.
+And of course, there is more.
 We can also talk about soccer culture and bowling culture and motorcycle culture and so on.

-Now, the textbook identities many different types of culture like dominant culture, counter culture, high culture, mass culture and so on.
-The text book also identifies ideational and behavioural elements of culture, like norms, values, mores, folkways, and taboos, used within cultures to enforce cultural boundaries.
+Now, the textbook identities many different types of culture like dominant culture, counter culture, high culture, mass culture, and so on.
+The text book also identifies ideational and behavioral elements of culture like norms, values, mores, folkways, and taboos, used within cultures to enforce cultural boundaries.
 If you’re interested in the fine grain details of culture (which you should be if you want to do well on the course test), then go memorize all that stuff right now and come back when you’re done.
-As you read through the text keep in mind the definition of culture that we have used here: culture is a “system” that we use define who we are.
+As you read through the text, keep in mind the definition of culture that we have used here: culture is a “system” that we use define who we are.

-Now if you think for a few moments about your own culture and the way it defines your actions, thinking, and behaviour, you’ll recognize the truth of what I’m saying here.
+Now, if you think for a few moments about your own culture and the way it defines your actions, thinking, and behavior, you’ll recognize the truth of what I’m saying here.
 Culture is a box.
 It provides identity and cultural resources to support identity that’s true, but it also prescribes and circumscribes and as such, and whether or not you agree with restrictions, you’ll see that “culture” is an incredibly important part of your life and is implicated in just about everything we do.
-Our identity, behaviour, demeanor, dress, deportment, and even our opportunities are often defined and even restricted by the bounding boxes of our cultur.
+Our identity, behavior, demeanor, dress, deportment, and even our opportunities are often defined and even restricted by the bounding boxes of our culture.

-Now perhaps you may think this is a bit of bomb-shell idea, but nothing could be farther from the truth than that.
+Now, perhaps you may think this is a bit of a bomb-shell idea, but nothing could be farther from the truth than that.
 Culture is obviously defining for us.
-If you are male middle class person in Canada, fir example, you don’t go to work unless you are wearing a suit.
-If you are female child, cultural provisions determine that you wear pink.
-If you are a white, middle class male you can choose amongst a wide variety of occupations, but if you’re female (especially in cultures which do not value the female gender) you are excluded from many occupations and behavioural patterns and may even be violently suppressed should you try to step outside your cultural bounding boxes.
-It’s the same even in counter cultures which are often set up as a way to step outside the bounding boxes of traditional cultures yet nevertheless force a certain level of conformity if one is to be included.
-You can always identify a Goth walking down the street because their dress in depressing, monotone black and if they stop dressing like that, then they are no longer Goth.
+If you are a male middle class person in Canada; for example, you don’t go to work unless you are wearing a suit.
+If you are a female child, cultural provisions determine that you wear pink.
+If you are a white middle class male, you can choose amongst a wide variety of occupations, but if you’re female (especially in cultures which do not value the female gender), you are excluded from many occupations and behavioral patterns and may even be violently suppressed should you try to step outside your cultural bounding boxes.
+It’s the same even in counter cultures which are often set up as a way to step outside the bounding boxes of traditional cultures; yet nevertheless, force a certain level of conformity if one is to be included.
+You can always identify a Goth walking down the street because their dress is a depressing, monotone black and if they stop dressing like that, then they are no longer Goth.
 Not that I’m saying all this is necessarily a bad thing.
 Cultures can be wonderful and when they’ve got a long history, there’s often a lot of beauty and elegance in them.
 All I’m pointing out here is that cultures are determining.
-We adopt cultures, or are born into them, and these cultures, with their material and ideal elements, box us in—more or less.
+We adopt cultures or are born into them and these cultures, with their material and ideal elements, box us in—more or less.

-So how do we, as the creators of our social, political, and economic world, create culture?
-Well, when we talk about the “source” of culture we can talk about that in two senses.
-We can talk about the historical source of course, i.e., where a culture started in the mists of antiquity and we also talk about the reproductive source of culture.
+So, how do we, as the creators of our social, political, and economic world, create culture?
+Well, when we talk about the “source” of culture, we can talk about that in two senses.
+We can talk about the historical source of course; i.e., where a culture started in the mists of antiquity and we also talk about the reproductive source of culture.
 The historical source of culture is the “historical” source.
 In the context of Canadian culture, we can look to the history of Canada, the interaction of the British and the French with the natives, the colonial exploitation, the imposition of European culture on a new land, and all sorts of other factors to identify the historical source.
-Canada is a very young country, and the western history of it is well know so identifying the historical source of our Canadian culture, while not without its problems, is nevertheless relatively unproblematic.
+Canada is a very young country and the western history of it is well known so identifying the historical source of our Canadian culture while not without its problems is nevertheless relatively unproblematic.
 It would, of course, be a little more difficult to identity the historical source of an ancient culture like Greek culture for example, but the principle is the same.
 If we want to know where culture emerges, one of the places we can look is to historical record.

 And why is this important?

-In the commentary section for unit three I asked you to spend a few moments considering your culture.
-In this week’s assignment, write between 800 and 1200 worlds (two or three double spaced pages) sharing your culture with us.
+In the commentary section for unit three, I asked you to spend a few moments considering your culture.
+In this week’s assignment, write between 800 and 1200 words (two or three double spaced pages) sharing your culture with us.
 Tell us about your culture (or cultures).
 Is it a mainstream culture or a counter culture?
-What are the norms, values, and folkways which govern your behaviour and thinking?
+What are the norms, values, and folkways which govern your behavior and thinking?
 What are the material and ideal elements which help you to distinguish your culture from the culture of others?
-How old is your culture and, most importantly, how did it come about and how is it enforced?
-In this assignment you may want to discuss this with your cultural elders if (grandparents and stuff) if you have any available.
+How old is your culture and; most importantly, how did it come about and how is it enforced?
+In this assignment, you may want to discuss this with your cultural elders (grandparents and stuff) if you have any available.
 Mark will be given for creativity and insight into your own cultural background(s).
 In addition to sending this assignment into the tutor, please post your cultural assessment in the online forums for week three.

 What is ‘high culture’?
 Provide some examples of high culture.
 Why do you think it is important in any particular country?